 - Prior to becoming President and CEO of Trisura in 2018, Mr. Clare was the Senior Vice President, Chief Investment Officer of Trisura.
-Prior to that, Mr. Clare was a Vice President at PVI. - Ms. Madon previously served as Executive Vice President and CFO of Manulife Canada from 2014 to 2019. - Mr. Morrison previously served as the President and CEO of Trisura from January 2017 to October 2018. - Prior to becoming the President and CEO of Windermere Investment Corporation in 2018, Mr. Myhal was the President and CEO of PVI.
+Prior to that, Mr. Clare was a Vice President at PVI. - Ms. Lanthier previously served as SVP and Global Head, Capital Markets of PSP Investments from 2015 to 2020. - Ms. Madon previously served as Executive Vice President and CFO of Manulife Canada from 2014 to 2019. - Mr. Morrison previously served as the President and CEO of Trisura from January 2017 to October 2018. - Prior to becoming the President and CEO of Windermere Investment Corporation in 2018, Mr. Myhal was the President and CEO of PVI.